sec-js/nmap_scripting/README.md

 Repository for NSE (Nmap Scripting Engine) development.
-You will find my scripts (including non-official ones), libraries, resources and other related material from my workshops.
+You will find my scripts (including non-official ones), libraries, resources and other related material.

 TODO
 ================